Bowserinator/Bowser-s-user-styles/README.md

 **powdertoy.co.uk**
 - Slightly more modern style for powdertoy.co.uk (Mostly removes ugly shadows and gradients from bootstrap default), as well as a slightly larger save grid.

+**wolframalpha.com**
+- Remove border-radii and add some transitions